hackerb9/Tandy-Terminfo/README.md

 * tic(1) - the TERMINFO entry-description compiler
 * infocmp(1) - compare or print out TERMINFO descriptions
 * [Tandy 200 TELCOM manual](https://archive.org/details/Telcom_for_Tandy_200_1985_Microsoft)

+# Table of Escape Sequences

+* \eA: cursor Up
+* \eB: cursor Down (is ^J equivalent?)
+* \eC: cursor Right
+* \eD: cursor Left (is ^H equivalent?)
+* \eE: clear screen (same as \ej?)
+* \e:
+* \eH: cursor home
+* \eI: Types Answerback id "#RSM200"
+* \eJ: clear to the end of screen
+* \eK: clear to the end of line
+* \eL: insert line
+* \eM: delete line
+* \eP: cursor normal
+* \eQ: cursor invisible
+* \eR: _not used_ mystery! (restore saved line?)
+* \eS: _not used_ mystery! (save current line?)
+* \eT: enable status line (used only in init for variants which want the labels)
+* \eU: disable status line
+* \eV: _not used_ disable scrolling
+* \eW: enable scrolling (used only in init)
+* \eY: Move to cursor address
+* \ej: _not used_ Clear screen
+* \ep: Inverse text
+* \eq: Normal text
+* \er: _not used_ Something weird.
+Erases current line and displays " 7A tua".
+Huh?

+# NOTEs

+* What Tandy calls "LABELS" I call a
+  "Status Line" because in terminfo parlance "Soft Labels" is for text above reprogrammable Function keys.
+  From a Unix program's perspective, the Tandy Function keys are immutable.
+While "Status Line" is not quite correct as it doesn't show any status, it is more correct than the alternatives.

+* Terminfo allows codes to overwrite the status line using tsl/fsl.
+We could implement tsl, but I don't see how we'd define fsl which is supposed to pop back to the previous cursor location.
+Since ncurses never uses tsl/fsl, there's probably no point in trying.

+  For anyone who cares to try, the following will overwrite your status line for one second and then restore it.

+    echo $'\eU\eY0 \eS\eM'$(date)$'\eT'
+    sleep 1
+    echo $'\eU\eY0 \eR\eT'

+* Disable/re-enable status line

+  Terminfo doesn't support enabling status lines, probably because ncurses can't even use them.
+It can, however, disable them with
+  "dsl".

+  So, I made a kludge that I think actually works pretty well: the
+  "dsl" sequence for variants with status lines actually enables it.
+I think terminfo should either add enable_status_line or just let dsl mean "default_status_line": do the right thing for this terminal.

+  Just for fun, my dsl strings also save and restore the labels in the status line using the undocumented
+  \eS and \eR escape sequence.
+This works to properly turn off the status line then to re-enable it:

+      $ TERM=td200
+      $ tput dsl
+      $ TERM=td200-s
+      $ tput dsl

+  By default, the Tandy terminals do
+  *not* rewrite the last line of the screen when the status line is enabled with an escape sequence.
+That means you would not get back the line that says "Prev Down Up Full".

+* scroll back can be faked with HOME,
+  Insert Line \eH\eL.
+But should we?
+  Nah.
+Ncurses is smart enough to do it for us.

+# TODO

+* Why do man pages have \e[m sent at the end of each line, but only when my PAGER is less?

+* Why do some programs use ANSI colors when my terminal isn't capable of it?

+  * Bash for completions.
+    (Disambiguating multiple
+    completions when hitting tab twice)
+  * git status
+  * gcc error message
+  * apt install

+  Is it too much trouble these days to link with ncurses?

+* nano requires the -p option or else it grumbles about XON/XOFF

+* w3m doesn't work because it
+  disables flow control.
+However, it can be run within emacs in w3m-mode.

+* Try alternative charset 8bit?
+  ac=+X,X.X

+       The block graphic characters can be specified by three string capabili‐
+       ties:

+       as     start the alternative charset

+       ae     end the alternative charset

+       ac     pairs  of  characters.
+The  first character is the name of the block graphic symbol and the second characters  is  its  defini‐ tion.

+       The following names are available:

+       +    right arrow (>)
+       ,    left arrow (<)
+       .    down arrow (v)
+       0    full square (#)
+       I    lantern (#)
+       -    upper arrow (^)
+       '    rhombus (+)
+       a    chess board (:)
+       f    degree (')
+       g    plus-minus (#)
+       h    square (#)
+       j    right bottom corner (+)
+       k    right upper corner (+)
+       l    left upper corner (+)
+       m    left bottom corner (+)
+       n    cross (+)
+       o    upper horizontal line (-)
+       q    middle horizontal line (-)
+       s    bottom horizontal line (_)
+       t    left tee (+)
+       u    right tee (+)
+       v    bottom tee (+)
+       w    normal tee (+)
+       x    vertical line (|)
+       ~    paragraph (???)

+       The  values in parentheses are suggested defaults which are used by the curses library, if the capabilities are missing.

+*   Line Graphics
+       Many  terminals have alternate character sets useful for forms-drawing.
+       Terminfo and curses build in support for the  drawing  characters  sup‐ ported  by  the VT100, with some characters from the AT&T 4410v1 added.
+       This alternate character set may be specified by the acsc capability.

+       Glyph                           ACS                Ascii         VT100
+       Name                            Name               Default       Name
+       UK pound sign                   ACS_STERLING       f             }
+       arrow pointing down             ACS_DARROW         v             .
+       arrow pointing left             ACS_LARROW         <             ,

+       arrow pointing right            ACS_RARROW         >             +
+       arrow pointing up               ACS_UARROW         ^             -
+       board of squares                ACS_BOARD          #             h
+       bullet                          ACS_BULLET         o             ~
+       checker board (stipple)         ACS_CKBOARD        :             a
+       degree symbol                   ACS_DEGREE         \             f
+       diamond                         ACS_DIAMOND        +             `
+       greater-than-or-equal-to        ACS_GEQUAL         >             z
+       greek pi                        ACS_PI             *             {
+       horizontal line                 ACS_HLINE          -             q
+       lantern symbol                  ACS_LANTERN        #             i
+       large plus or crossover         ACS_PLUS           +             n less-than-or-equal-to           ACS_LEQUAL         <             y
+       lower left corner               ACS_LLCORNER       +             m
+       lower right corner              ACS_LRCORNER       +             j
+       not-equal                       ACS_NEQUAL         !             |
+       plus/minus                      ACS_PLMINUS        #             g
+       scan line 1                     ACS_S1             ~             o
+       scan line 3                     ACS_S3             -             p
+       scan line 7                     ACS_S7             -             r
+       scan line 9                     ACS_S9             _             s
+       solid square block              ACS_BLOCK          #             0
+       tee pointing down               ACS_TTEE           +             w
+       tee pointing left               ACS_RTEE           +             u
+       tee pointing right              ACS_LTEE           +             t
+       tee pointing up                 ACS_BTEE           +             v
+       upper left corner               ACS_ULCORNER       +             l
+       upper right corner              ACS_URCORNER       +             k
+       vertical line                   ACS_VLINE          |             x

+       The best way to define a new device's graphics set is to add  a  column to  a  copy of this table for your terminal, giving the character which (when emitted between smacs/rmacs switches) will  be  rendered  as  the corresponding graphic.
+Then read off the VT100/your terminal character pairs right to left in sequence; these become the ACSC string.

+* Broken: scroll_reverse \eI just prints the letters "#RSM200", which I presume stands for Radio-Shack Model 200.

+* Cursor keys work in vi, but not in
+  Emacs.
+Emacs is doing something clever to get around xon/xoff brain damage.
+Right (^]) takes over for
+  Search Forward (normally ^S) and Up
+  (^^) is bound to quote next character
+  (usually ^Q).
+This is actually kind of handy for me since I never use the arrow keys.
+I just wish they had bound one of the others to run Help, since that is missing as ^H.

+* In light of orig.terminfo, double check reset_1string

+* Checked and good: clr_eos,
+ auto_left_margin, backspaces_with_bs,
+ cursor_home, cursor_invisible,
+ cursor_normal, cursor_right,
+ cursor_down, init_tabs,
+ column/row_adddress, key_left,
+ key_right,

+comparing origtd200 to td200.
+    comparing booleans.
+	auto_left_margin: F:T.
+	xon_xoff: F:T.
+    comparing numbers.
+	init_tabs: NULL, 8.
+    comparing strings.
+	clr_eos: '^L', '\EJ'.
+	column_address: NULL, '\EY %p1%' '%+%c'.
+	cursor_down: '^_', '^J'.
+	cursor_home: NULL, '\EH'.
+	cursor_invisible: NULL, '\EQ'.
+	cursor_normal: NULL, '\EP'.
+	cursor_right: '^\', '\EC'.
+	enter_reverse_mode: NULL, '\Ep'.
+	exit_attribute_mode: NULL, '\Eq'.
+	key_left: '^J', '^]'.
+	key_right: '^^', '^\'.
+	reset_1string: NULL, '\Eq\EE'.
+	row_address: NULL, '\EY%p1%' '%+%c '.
+	scroll_reverse: NULL, '\EI'.